 Core criteria Comprehensive criteria

 AWARD CRITERIA

 AC3.1.1 Renewable Energy Factor

 To be included when the data centre is operated by a third party.
 The points to only be awarded to bidders meeting the minimum requirements for IT and M&E system performance.
 The contractor shall maximise the amount of renewable electricity used to provide the service.
-Points shall be awarded in proportion to the bidder that offers the
+Points shall be awarded in proportion to the bidder that offers the Deleted: To be included when the data centre is operated by a third party and the Member State has <20% share of electricity generated from renewable sources.¶ The share of renewable sources can be checked here: Eurostat nrg_ind_335a^{119}.¶

-Core criteria Comprehensive criteria highest REF for their electricity use.
-The REF for energy supplied and consumed in the data centre must be calculated according to EN 50600-4-3 113 .
-The electricity contributing to the REF must come from renewable sources as defined by Directive 2009/28/EC 114 .
-Verification: CX The REF and the electricity supply and usage data on which the calculations are based must be declared.
+Core criteria Comprehensive criteria highest BEE for their electricity use The REF for energy supplied and consumed in the data centre must be calculated according to EN 50600-4- $3^{120}$ .
+Deleted: Points must be awarded in proportion to the bidder that offers the highest REF for their electricity use above the Member State average The electricity contributing to the REF must come from share.¶ 2009/28/EC .
+Deleted: ) Verification: () The REF and the electricity supply and usage data on which the calculations are based must be declared.
 AC3.1.2 Procurement of on- or near-site, directly supplied renewable energy To be included when the data centre is operated by a third party or is being constructed for a public authority.
 Points must be awarded based on the projected proportion of load matched by renewable energy supplied directly to the site over direct wires from an on- or near-site renewable generating capacity.
-The service contract must serve the purpose of underwriting the investment in new capacity or fully repowered sites 115 .
+Deleted: To be included when the data centre is operated by the public authority.¶ The service contract must serve the purpose of underwriting the investment in new capacity or fully repowered sites .
 Points will be awarded in proportion to the REF contribution resulting from the PPA or energy service supply.
-Verification: The REF and the electricity supply and usage data from the PPA or service agreement on which the calculations are based must be broken down and declared.
-The service contract must serve the purpose of underwriting the investment in new capacity or fully repowered sites 115 .
-Points will be awarded in proportion to the REF contribution resulting from the PPA or energy service supply.
-Verification: The REF and the electricity supply and usage data from the PPA or service agreement on which the calculations are based must be broken down and
+Deleted: Verification: Deleted: Grid connected PPA supply, The REF and the electricity supply and usage data from the PPA or service agreement on which the calculations are based must be broken down and declared.
+PPAs for a supply from existing renewables sites are ineligible.¶ CONTRACT PERFORMANCE CLAUSES CPC3.1.1 Renewable Energy Factor To be included when the data centre is operated by a thi rd party.
+The operator of the data centre facility or on/near site get renewable energy purchased or the renewable energy get comparative purposes the total metered energy consumption nerating capacity must provide monthly data for the enerated.
+Third party operators must also provide for ption of the data centre. ı repowering' means renewing power plants producing renewable energy, including the full or partial replacement of installations or operation systems and equipment, in order to replace capacity or increase efficiency